junyisuu/type-/README.md

 - Saving lobby details and reconnecting to lobby
 - Connecting to socket rooms

+## Future Features
+- Additional Login methods: Google or Facebook login.
+Currently the only way to sign up is through a username/email/password combination.
+- Excerpt Categories: Users are able to select excerpt categories to type.
+Currently a random excerpt is selected out of the entire excerpts database.
+- Public Lobbies: Players are able to race against anybody by joining a public lobby.
+Currently lobbies are private only and require the lobby ID to be shared.
+- Forgot Password / Password Reset: Players are able to reset their password if they forgot it.
+Currently users have no way of retrieving an account if the password was forgotten.

 ## Links / References
 - React Typing: https://github.com/RodneyCumming/react-typing
 - Deploying MERN app on AWS EC2: https://medium.com/@rksmith369/how-to-deploy-mern-stack-app-on-aws-ec2-with-ssl-nginx-the-right-way-e76c1a8cd6c6